tytydraco/yessleep/out/Im_a_Crime_Scene_Cleaner_and_this_is_the_most_unsettling_job_Ive_ever_been_on.md

 "What the hell does that mean."
 Arin said puzzled

-At the center of all of laid a rotting mass of meat and rotting teeth.
+At the center of all of this laid a rotting mass of meat and rotting teeth.
 Laying in front of it all, a small brown journal with an almost vine looking design on the cover.

 "What the fuck."
 I said in disbelief